-LABEL DESCRIPTION Firmware upgrade Click this button to upgrade the Switch to the latest firmware.
-DHCP Client Select Enable if you have a DHCP server that can assign the Switch an IP address, subnet mask, a default gateway IP address and a domain name server IP address automatically.
+LABEL DESCRIPTION DHCP Client Select Enable if you have a DHCP server that can assign the Switch an IP address, subnet mask, a default gateway IP address and a domain name server IP address automatically.
 Otherwise, select Disable .
 IP Address Enter the IP address of your Switch in dotted decimal notation, for example, 192.168.1.3.
 This is the IP address of the Switch in an IP routing domain.
 Subnet Mask Enter the IP subnet mask of an IP routing domain in dotted decimal notation, for example, 255.255.255.0.
 Gateway Enter the IP address of the default outgoing gateway in dotted decimal notation, for example, 192.168.1.254.
 Apply Click this button to save your changes to the Switch.
 HTTPS / HTTP Select Enable to allow for HTTP or HTTPS services that may be used for managing the Switch from the specified trusted computers.
 Select Disable to allow for HTTPS service only.
 This ensures that connection request to the Web Configurator is from an SSL-aware web browser only.
+Timeout Enter how many minutes (from 1 to 30) a session can be left idle before the session times out.
+After it times out, you have to log in with your password again.
+A very long timeout setting may has security risks.
 Management VID This is the ID number of the management VLAN.
 Enter a number between 1 and 4094 as the management VLAN ID.
 Any ports assigned to this VLAN are considered management ports and should be secured to control which devices can connect to these ports.
-See Section 9.2 on page 49 for details on creating VLANs.
+See Section 9.2 on page 48 for details on creating VLANs.
 Note: Changing the Management VID may cause the Switch to loose its network connection.
 IEEE 802.3az EEE Select Enable to activate Energy Efficient Ethernet globally.
 Otherwise, select Disable .
+LED ECO Mode Select Enable to turn off all the Switch LINK/ACT port LEDs.
+Select Disable to turn on all the Switch LINK/ACT port LEDs.
 Apply Click this button to save your changes to the Switch.
 Configuration Restore/Backup Type the path and file name of the configuration file you wish to restore in the text box or click path to locate it.
 Restore Click Restore to restore a previously saved configuration from your computer to the Switch.
 Note: "config" is the name of the configuration file on the Switch, so your backup configuration file is automatically renamed when you restore using this screen.
 Backup Click Backup to save and store your current device settings.
 Change Password Old Password Type the existing system password.
-New Password Enter your new system password using the keyboard characters (a - z, A - Z, 0 - 9, and $\sim !@\#$\%^()+^-={}[]:;<>./\)$ .
+New Password Enter your new system password using the keyboard characters (a - z, A - Z, 0 - 9, and $\sim !@\#$\%^&()+^-={}[]:;<>./^)$.
 The password must be 8 to 15 characters long.
 Confirm Password Retype your new system password for confirmation.
 Apply Click this button to save your changes to the Switch.